meliketanrikulu/UDACITY-Self-Driving-Car-Engineer-Projects/nd013-c2-fusion-starter/writeup.md

 ## Step-4: Performance detection for 3D Object Detection

-In this step, the performance is computed by getting the IOU between labels and detections to get the false positive and false negative values.The task is to compute the geometric overlap between the bounding boxes of labels and the detected objects:
+In this step, performance is calculated by taking the IOU between tags and detections to get false positive and false negative values.
+The IOU is a parameter that determines how accurately the regions where the detected object is located.
+The task is to calculate the geometric overlap between the bounding label boxes and the detected objects:

     Assigning a detected object to a label if IOU exceeds threshold Computing the degree of geometric overlap